 One of the fundamental characteristics of being human is our curiosity.
 We are inquisitive beings.
 But unfortunately we have professionalised curiosity, delegating human inquiry to a special group of experts.
 Research, today, is usually thought of as something done by people in universities and research institutions.
 As a result most research is done for us, or even on us, not by us or with us.
 There are people who do research and people who use it.

-The academy has traditionally privileged knowing through thinking over knowing through doing.
+Education has traditionally privileged knowing through thinking over knowing through doing.
 And for too long the academy has held a monopoly on this way of creating knowledge.
 It is high time to reawaken the curiosity in us all, to develop the skills of inquiry that will help us make sense of our own life experience and offer this for public scrutiny.
 To become scholars of our own practice.

 What happens in the classroom or boardroom, in your community or organisation, is a source of knowledge that cannot be neatly organised into the traditional disciplines of the academy.
 The situations of daily life, on the factory floor or the hospital ward, call for expertise in many fields – economics, politics, psychology, even history.
 These fields are all present and operating in the practice situation, not as distinct fields of action but as facets of the whole.
 Skilled practitioners have learned to give attention in the moment to the whole.
 They don’t aspire to become sociologists or economists but, in their situation, they want to do good work, to know what is going on and to make wise decisions in the light of this knowledge.